iandees/crawl/README.md

 # Installation

-You can install this package simply by running:
+Assuming you have a proper [Go](https://golang.org/) environment setup, you can install this package by running:

     $ go install git.autistici.org/ale/crawl/cmd/crawl

+This should install the *crawl* binary in your $GOPATH/bin directory.

 # Usage